olilanz/memento-mc/README.md

 ------------------------------------------------------------------------

-## Natural Renewal uses two complementary mechanisms
+## Natural Renewal uses two complementary mechanisms.

+These mechanisms complement each other: Natural Renewal can operate autonomously in forgotten outskirts, while stones allow operators to guide renewal or protect areas closer to where players live.

 Natural Renewal is one operator-facing model with two distinct mechanisms working together.

 ### 1. Region-based renewal in forgettable outskirts

-Projection identifies forgettable regions and proposes conservative region-pruning actions.
+Projection identifies forgettable regions based on world observation and activity history, and proposes conservative region-pruning actions.

 It: